reina-peh/data-science-and-analytics/README.md

 # data-science-and-analytics
 ## About
 This repository documents my independent learning journey as a **data analyst**.
-In this journey, I challenged myself to complete a total of *9 data science and analytics courses* to mark off 2022 as a more proficient data analyst.

 ## Materials
 1. Google Data Analyst Professional Certificate - Google [^1]